-Etorki, meaning “origin” in Basque language, is a pasteurised sheep’s milk cheese made in French Basque region of the Pyrénées.
-The milk used to make this cheese is sourced from local black-faced or red-faced Manech ewes (adult female sheep is referred to as a ewe) herded by local shepherds and dairy farmers.
+Etorki, meaning “origin” in the Basque language, is a sheep’s milk cheese made in the French Basque region of the Pyrénées.
+The pasteurised milk used to make this cheese is sourced from local black-faced or red-faced Manech ewes (adult female sheep referred to as ewe) herded by local shepherds and dairy farmers.
 It takes six gallons of ewe’s milk to produce one wheel of Etorki.

-Cheese making in the Pyrenees region has been following a tradition that has remained unchanged for the last 4000 years.
-It requires the cheese to be pulp pressed but not cooked and slowly matured for a period of three to six months.
+Cheesemaking in the Pyrenees region has been following a tradition that has remained unchanged for the last 4000 years.
+It requires the cheese to be pressed but not cooked and slowly matured for a period of three to six months.